 The term “closing costs” is a catchall for the taxes and fees associated with purchasing a home that go beyond the sale price.
 These apply to both new mortgages and refinanced loans.
 While many closing costs are fixed, you may be able to negotiate or shop around for some — more on that later.

-For the buyer, closing costs typically range from 3 to 6% of purchase price.
+Both the buyer and the seller may be responsible for some closing costs, which typically range from 3 to 6% of purchase price.
 So on a $275,000 home (the approximate national median sale price in 2020), you could pay between $8,250 and $16,500 in closing costs.
 This expense is in addition to any down payment you make on the mortgage.

 What Do Closing Costs Include?